-Year R Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Geographical - Can look closely - Teacher led - Children - Begin to ask/initiate - Ask and respond to - Begin to suggest - Suggest questions enquiry at change. enquiries, to ask encouraged to ask geographical questions and offer questions for for investigating. - Children know and respond to simple geographical questions. their own ideas. investigating. - Use primary and about similarities simple, closed questions; Where is - Use non-fiction - Extend use of - Begin to use primary secondary sources and differences questions. it?
-What's it like? books, stories, sources to satellite and secondary sources (including sketch in relation to - Use information - Use non-fiction atlases, pictures, images. of evidence (including maps, plans, graphs, places. books/ pictures/ books, stories, maps, aerial photographs, - Investigate places sketch maps, plans, digital technologies) - Children know photographs as pictures, aerial photographs, plan and themes at more graphs, digital in their how environments sources of photographs, plan perspectives and than one scale. technologies) in their investigations. might vary from information. perspectives and internet as sources of - Collect and record investigations. - Investigate places one another. - Investigate their internet as sources information. evidence with some - Investigate places with more emphasis - Children know surroundings. of information. - Investigate places aid. with more emphasis on on the larger scale; that the - Identify - Investigate their and themes at more - Analyse evidence the large scale; contrasting and environment and seasonal and daily surroundings. than one scale. and draw conclusions contrasting and distant places. living things are weather patterns - Identify seasonal - Begin to collect and eg make comparisons distant places. - Collect ad record influenced by in their local area. and daily weather record evidence. in human and physical - Collect and record evidence unaided. human activity. - Make patterns in their - Analyse evidence geography between evidence unaided. - Analyse evidence - They can observations and local area and the and begin to draw locations (for example - Analyse evidence and draw conclusions describe some describe the United Kingdom. conclusions eg make between countries or and draw conclusions eg from field work actions which human and physical - Make appropriate comparisons in human geographical regions) eg compare historical data on land use people in their geography about observations about and physical using photographs/ maps of varying scales comparing land own community do where things are why things happen. geography between pictures/ maps. (for example use/temperature, that help to eg within the - Make simple two locations (for temperature of look at patterns and maintain the area school grounds or comparisons between example two various locations - explain reasons they live in. local area. features of countries or two influence of people/ behind it. different places (one geographical regions) everyday life). in the United using Kingdom and one in a photographs/pictures, contrasting non- temperatures in European country). different locations.
-Human and - Children use basic geographical - Children can describe and understand the key aspects of: physical vocabulary to refer Physical geography, including: climate zones, biomes and vegetation belts, rivers, mountains, geography: Key physical feature s, including: beach, volcanoes and earthquakes and the water cycle.
-Vocabulary cliff, coast, forest, hill, mountain, sea, Human geography, including: types of settlement and land use, economic activity , , ocean, river, soil, val ley, vegetation, links and the distribution of natural resources including energy, food, mineral and water. season and weather.
+Year R Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Geographical - Describe their - Teacher led - Children - Begin to ask/initiate - Ask and respond to - Begin to suggest - Suggest questions enquiry immediate enquiries, to ask encouraged to ask geographical questions and offer questions for for investigating. environment using and respond to simple geographical questions. their own ideas. investigating. - Use primary and knowledge from simple, closed questions; Where is - Use non-fiction - Extend use of - Begin to use primary secondary sources observation, questions. it?
+What's it like? books, stories, sources to satellite and secondary sources (including sketch discussion, - Use information - Use non-fiction atlases, pictures, images. of evidence (including maps, plans, graphs, stories, non- books/ pictures/ books, stories, maps, aerial photographs, - Investigate places sketch maps, plans, digital technologies) fiction texts and photographs as pictures, aerial photographs, plan and themes at more graphs, digital in their maps. sources of photographs, plan perspectives and than one scale. technologies) in their investigations. information. perspectives and internet as sources of - Collect and record investigations. - Investigate places - Investigate their internet as sources information. evidence with some - Investigate places with more emphasis surroundings. of information. - Investigate places aid. with more emphasis on on the larger scale; - Identify - Investigate their and themes at more - Analyse evidence the large scale; contrasting and seasonal and daily surroundings. than one scale. and draw conclusions contrasting and distant places. weather patterns - Identify seasonal - Begin to collect and eg make comparisons distant places. - Collect ad record in their local area. and daily weather record evidence. in human and physical - Collect and record evidence unaided. - Make patterns in their - Analyse evidence geography between evidence unaided. - Analyse evidence observations and local area and the and begin to draw locations (for example - Analyse evidence and draw conclusions describe the United Kingdom. conclusions eg make between countries or and draw conclusions eg from field work human and physical - Make appropriate comparisons in human geographical regions) eg compare historical data on land use geography about observations about and physical using photographs/ maps of varying scales comparing land where things are why things happen. geography between pictures/ maps. (for example use/temperature, eg within the - Make simple two locations (for temperature of look at patterns and school grounds or comparisons between example two various locations - explain reasons local area. features of countries or two influence of people/ behind it. different places (one geographical regions) everyday life). in the United using Kingdom and one in a photographs/pictures, contrasting non- temperatures in European country). different locations.
+Human and - Children use basic geographical - Children can describe and understand the key aspects of: physical vocabulary to refer Physical geography, including: climate zones, biomes and vegetation belts, rivers, mountains, geography: atures, including: beach, volcanoes and earthquakes and the water cycle.
+Vocabulary cliff, coast, forest, ding: types of settlement ocean, river, soil, val , , , links and the distribution of natural resources including energy, food, mineral and water. season and weather.